LinuxForHealth/FHIR/docs/src/pages/guides/DB2OnCloudSetup.md

     <databaseStore id="BatchDatabaseStore" dataSourceRef="fhirbatchDS" schema="JBATCH" tablePrefix="" />
 ```

+Note, the Java Batch is configured in batchDs.xml.

 ### Configuring FHIR Datasource

 The FHIR server uses a proxy datasource mechanism, allowing new datasources to be added at runtime without requiring a (Liberty Profile) server restart.
 To configure a FHIR tenant datasource using an API-KEY, use the following template: